Robert Maginn: Politics

 Maginn served as a member of the Republican Board of Governors and on Bob Dole, Mitt Romney, and Peter Torkildsen's finance committees.
 In 1998, Maginn was the Republican nominee for Treasurer and Receiver-General of Massachusetts.
 He lost to Democrat Shannon O'Brien 626,286 votes to 1,120,757.

 On December 1, 2011, Maginn was elected Chairman of the Massachusetts Republican Party.
 He defeated former United States Attorney Frank L. McNamara Jr. 51 votes to 21.
 Maginn announced that he would not seek reelection as party chairman in 2013 following the defeat of Republican Presidential candidate W. Mitt Romney his former boss and friend.

+Legal Affairs

+In June 2017, three investors of New Media Investors II-B LLC filed a suit against Maginn, accusing him of breaching his fiduciary duty by failing to ensure the exercise of Jenzabar stock warrants.
+In March 2022, Maginn was found liable and was revealed to have reaped nearly $81 million in profits from stock warrants intended for investors.
+In November 2022, he was ordered by the Delaware Court of Chancery to pay $25.5 million in damages to investors from whom he had usurped the opportunity to buy stock in the company.

 Personal life

 His father, Robert A. Maginn, Sr. is a chemical engineer and was the president of Midwestern Consolidated Enterprises Inc., a plastics manufacturer located in Dayton, Ohio.
 His mother, Valerie Maginn, was the company's vice president.

 Maginn married his first wife in 1987.
 In 2001, Maginn married Chai Ling, one of the student leaders of the Tian'anmen Square protests of 1989 and the founder of All Girls Allowed, a humanitarian organization that aims to stop the human rights violations related to China's One-Child Policy.
 They have three daughters and reside in Belmont, Massachusetts.